 Don’t Wait — The Window Is Closing

-The last time Toronto’s office market was this competitive, businesses that delayed their search by even 90 days found themselves with no viable options in their target area.
+The last time Toronto’s office market was this competitive, businesses that delayed their search even briefly found themselves with no viable options in their target area.
 2026 is shaping up to repeat that dynamic — only faster.

 | Toronto office space is disappearing fast — act now.
 Allen Mayer has 25+ years of GTA office leasing expertise and off-market access your competitors don’t have. 📞 Book Your Free Consultation → (416) 918-7979 RE/MAX Ultimate Realty · Member: RECO | TRREB | CREA · 1739 Bayview Ave, Toronto |